citp/privacy-policy-historical/m/my/mym/mymagicfundas.com.md

-> *The following text is extracted and transformed from the mymagicfundas.com privacy policy that was archived on 2014-06-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140621232857id_/http%3A//www.mymagicfundas.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mymagicfundas.com privacy policy that was archived on 2014-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141216134233id_/http%3A//www.mymagicfundas.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | My Magic Fundas
+# Privacy Policy

-This **Privacy Policy** governs the manner in which Mymagicfundas collects, uses, maintains and discloses information collected from users (each, a “User”) of the http://www.mymagicfundas.com website (“Site”).
-This _privacy policy_ applies to the Site and all products and services offered by Mymagicfundas.
+This Privacy Policy governs the manner in which Mymagicfundas collects, uses, maintains and discloses information collected from users (each, a “User”) of the http://www.mymagicfundas.com website (“Site”).
+This privacy policy applies to the Site and all products and services offered by Mymagicfundas.

 ## Personal identification information